tarekzaibet/cloud-aws-gcp/aws/aws.md

 EXAM Tips : SQS is important FAQ, go tu summary vid

+## ECS
+- Features for AWS ECS :
+    - Task and scheduling
+    - Task definitions
+    - Clusters
+    - Container Agent
+- Task definition  = JSON template that describes containers which forms your application
+    - describes one or more containers, up to a maxinmum of ten.
+- You have root access to the operating system of your container instances, enabling you to take ownership of the os security settings as well as load and configure additional software components for security capabilities such as monitoring, patch management, log management and host intrusion detection.
 # Architecting for the cloud Best practices whitepaper

 ## Business Benefits of Cloud